google/webcrypto.dart/doc/design-rationale.md

 cryptography algorithms.
 The cost of using Web Cryptography is mostly that it limits the flexibility of the cryptography APIs.
 Unlike the cryptography package for golang, this package will not provide low-level access to underlying primitives.
-However, most dart developers are also unlikely to need such advanced features for using a modern Web API.
+However, most Dart developers are also unlikely to need such advanced features for using a modern Web API.

 Crytography is not simple, and should not be simplfied